This easy recipe for cheesy grit cakes is a great breakfast pairing with bacon, eggs, or all by their cheesy selves!

 Now, I know not everyone is a fan of grits.
 Maybe you have tried them and just don’t like them (I understand, I feel that way about mushrooms and olives and eggplant).

-Or maybe you’ve heard of them but aren’t convinced and so you haven’t tried them yet, which was pretty much my situation before I got together with this handsome Southern guy….
+Or maybe you’ve heard of them but aren’t convinced and so you haven’t tried them yet?
+That was me before the Southern husband convinced me to take the leap, grits-wise.

 I now make grits on the regular, especially since I am now an honorary Southerner, and as usual I like to mess with success.

-And in this case, that means cooking up a mess of grits, cooling them down, cutting them into squares and frying them up into crispy, buttery deliciousness!
+And in this case, that means cooking up a mess of grits, swirling them with cheese, cooling them down, cutting them into squares and frying them up into crispy, buttery deliciousness!

 What Are Grits Again?